Sustainability

 The Sustainability Workgroup coordinates sustainability initiatives institution-wide; works with the Board of Trustees to implement large changes, coordinates with facilities maintenance to manage buildings and grounds; and oversees a variety of sustainability projects.

 Recently, the College has created a new fitness center, food center, compost facility, and initiated improvements to existing gardens.
-It has facilitated the realization of many student-led projects on sustainability, attended to deferred maintenance of buildings, successfully advocated for the divested from fossil fuels, pursued relationships with the local utility, Xcel Energy, to create a 1.0 MW local solar garden, and created meaningful advances in other areas of sustainability.
+It has facilitated the realization of many student-led projects on sustainability, attended to deferred maintenance of buildings, successfully advocated for the divestment from fossil fuels, pursued relationships with the local utility, Xcel Energy, to create a 1.0 MW local solar garden, and created meaningful advances in other areas of sustainability.

 Food Committee